 Risks and Side Effects

 Allergies to chestnuts are not as common as other types of nuts, like peanuts, but can cause severe symptoms.
-If you have a tree nut allergy, you should also avoid chestnuts.
+If you have a tree nut allergy, you should avoid chestnuts.

 An allergy to chestnuts can cause symptoms like itching, swelling, wheezing and redness.
 If you experience any of these symptoms after eating chestnuts, you should discontinue use and consult with your doctor immediately.